-Pursuant to §§ 45 and 46 WAG 2018, in its performance of investment services and ancillary investment services, the management company (in the context of its extended license) is obliged to
+Pursuant to §§ 45 and 46 WAG 2018, in its performance of investment services and ancillary investment services, the management company (in the context of its extended license) is obliged to with priority over those of the management company and individuals acting on its behalf and

 - identify,

 - register,

-- monitor,
+- monitor

 - prevent (i.e. implement measures to delay the applicability of a potential conflict of interest) and

 - disclose conflicts of interest where such conflict cannot be avoided.